-Standards for Authority to Operate a Licensed Business as a Secured Party, a Trustee, a Receiver, a Debtor-in-Possession or an Administrator
+Standards for Authority to Operate a Licensed Business as a Trustee, a Receiver, a Personal Representative or a Secured Party

-(1) ORS 471.292(2)(c) allows the Commission to issue, for a reasonable period of time, a temporary authority to operate a licensed business to a person holding a security interest in the business to allow orderly disposition of the business.

-(a) The secured party must provide the Commission with the following information: Proof of a substantial security interest as defined in ORS 79.1050 in the licensed business;

-(b) Proof of the licensees default on the secured debt;

-(c) Proof of legal access to the real property; and

-(d) A written request for authority to operate as a secured party listing the secured partys address and telephone number.

-(2) ORS 471.292(2)(b) allows the Commission to issue a temporary authority to operate a licensed business to the trustee, the receiver of an insolvent or bankrupt licensed business or the administrator of a deceased licensee.
-The purpose of this authority is to provide for the operation of the licensed business for a reasonable period of time to allow orderly disposition of the business.
-The trustee, the receiver, debtor-in possession must provide the Commission with the following information:

-(a) Proof that the person is the legal trustee, receiver, debtorin-possession for the business; and

-(b) A written request for authority to operate that lists the trustee, the receiver, debtor-in-possessions address and telephone number.

-(3) The Commission may revoke or refuse to issue or extend authority for secured party, trustee, receiver, debtor-in-possession to operate:

-(a) If the secured party, trustee, receiver, debtor-in-possession does not propose to operate the business immediately or does not begin to operate the business immediately upon receiving the temporary authority;

-(b) For any of the reasons that the Commission may revoke or refuse to issue or renew a license;

-(c) If the secured party, trustee, receiver, debtor-in-possession operates the business in violation of ORS Chapter 471 or OAR chapter 845;

-(d) If a reasonable time for disposition of the business has elapsed; or

-(e) If the Commission has approved a change of location for the existing license.

-Stat.
-Auth.: ORS 471, including ORS 471.030, ORS 471.040, ORS 471.730(1) & ORS 471.730(5)
+- (1) ORS 471.292(2)(b) and (c) allow the Commission to issue a temporary authority to operate a licensed business to a trustee, the receiver of an insolvent or bankrupt licensed business, the personal representative of a deceased licensee, or a person holding a security interest in the business.
+The purpose of this authority is to provide for the operation of the licensed business for a reasonable period of time to allow orderly disposition of the business. - (a) The trustee, receiver or personal representative must provide the Commission with the following information: - (A) Proof that the person is the legal trustee, receiver or personal representative for the business; and - (B) A written request for authority to operate as a trustee, receiver or personal representative, listing the address and telephone number of the trustee, receiver or personal representative. - (b) The secured party must provide the Commission with the following information: - (A) Proof of a security interest in the licensed business; - (B) Proof of the licensee's default on the secured debt; - (C) Proof of legal access to the real property; and - (D) A written request for authority to operate as a secured party listing the secured party's address and telephone number. - (2) The Commission may revoke or refuse to issue or extend authority for the trustee, receiver, personal representative, or secured party to operate: - (a) If the trustee, receiver, personal representative or secured party does not propose to operate the business immediately or does not begin to operate the business immediately upon receiving the temporary authority; - (b) For any of the reasons that the Commission may revoke or refuse to issue or renew a license; - (c) If the trustee, receiver, personal representative or secured party operates the business in violation of ORS Chapter 471 or OAR chapter 845; or - (d) If a reasonable time for disposition of the business has elapsed. - (3) No person or entity described in section (1) of this rule may operate the business until a certificate of authority has been issued under this rule, except that the personal representative of a deceased licensee may operate the business for up to 10 days after the death provided that the personal representative submits the information required in section (1)(a) and obtains a certificate of authority within that time period.

+(4) Å certificate of authority under this rule is initially issued for a 60-day period and may be extended as reasonably necessary to allow for the disposition of the business.

+Hist.: OLCC 19-2000, f.
+12-6-00, cert. ef.
+1-1-01; OLCC 8-2006, f.
+6-19-06, cert. ef.
+7-1-06